razerofficial/ChromaDesign_Template/README.md

 * Browse the Chroma Design Template at [http://localhost:5001/template.html](http://localhost:5001/template.html)

+* Or browse with the [ElectronJS Windows Build](https://github.com/tgraupmann/EJS_ChromaEditor/releases/tag/0.1) of the local Chroma Design

 ## Setup

 * Clone `ChromaCommon` and `ChromaDesign_Template` into the same parent directory.